 RSV Nuyina launches new era in Antarctic science

-The Morrison Government has set the stage for a new era in Australian Antarctic science and discovery, with the launch RSV Nuyina (noy-yee-nah) ahead of her scheduled maiden voyage to the southern continent this week.
+[Ministerial media release] The Federal Government has set the stage for a new era in Australian Antarctic science and discovery, with the launch of RSV Nuyina (noy-yee-nah) ahead of her scheduled maiden voyage to the southern continent this week.

 The Prime Minister joined His Excellency General the Honourable David Hurley AC DSC (Retd), Her Excellency the Honourable Barbara Baker AC, Federal Environment Minister Sussan Ley and Tasmanian Premier Peter Gutwein for the launch in Hobart this morning.